 This peak is not in the book.
 Updated November 2019

-There are 27 points of prominence in Idaho that utilize the word “Indian” as part of their name and only one of them is included in the book.
-This demonstrates just how many mountain peaks there are in Idaho and how few of them are know to climbers and hikers.
+There are 27 points of prominence in Idaho that use the word “Indian” as part of their name and only one of them is included in the book.
+This demonstrates just how many mountain peaks there are in Idaho and how few of them are known to climbers and hikers.
 Indian Mountain is a popular early season hike in the Pocatello area.
 USGS Scout Mountain

 Southwest Shoulder, Class 2

 From the junction of Bannock Highway and Portneuf Road, drive south on Bannock Highway for 4.5 miles to a signed junction with East Fork Mink Creek Road.
 Turn left/east onto East Fork Mink Creek Road and drive 0.6 mile to a left turn for the [signed] Lead Draw trailhead.
 Park here in the large parking lot (5,170 feet).

 From the Lead Draw trailhead, hike up the trail for about a mile to a sharp right/south turn in the trail where there is a large, wide gully on the left/north side of the trail.
 The trail is about to curl around the base of the southwest shoulder of Indian Mountain.
 Follow the road to the base of the shoulder and find an unofficial MC trail heading up the shoulder.
 This is quite a good trail and is much easier than bashing up through the never-ending sagebrush.
 This trail is not shown on maps.